srg-imperial/GrayC/ISSTA-2023-AE/README.md

 2 errors generated.
 Error while processing /home/user42/fuzzers/copy_5/llvm-csmith-5/llvm-fuzzer-build/fuzzer_ram-tmp//mutator-Tt4q9a.mutated.c.
 ```
 This is great results! why?
 We generated a new fuzzed program via two mutators (constant-mutator and duplicate-mutator) and got new coverage: "#2362	NEW    cov: ", this is true even if you see this error printed.
 It means that the new coverage achieved in the parser or other front-end parts of the compiler, that's all.
 Nothing bad.
-However, if you get a real error, like you cannot upload the fuzzer, then please let us know.

 The results should look like this:
 ```